Cal Ripken Sr.: Coaching

 In 1976, Ripken finally reached the major leagues when the Orioles named him their bullpen coach.
 Halfway through 1977, he became the third base coach for the Orioles when Billy Hunter was hired to be the manager of the Texas Rangers.
 Ripken served in this role through the 1986 season.
-During this time, and even later when he became a manager, he would pitch batting practice and hit fungoes before games.
-He would be one of the last members of the team to leave after games.
-Ripken could be tough on the players he coached, enjoying using the term "lunkhead" when talking to them, but he would always make time to answer any questions they had about the game.
+During this time, and even later when he became a manager, he pitched batting practice and hit fungoes before games.
+He was one of the last members of the team to leave after games.
+Ripken could be tough on the players he coached, enjoying using the term "lunkhead" when talking to them, but he always made time to answer any questions they had about the game.

 Doug DeCinces, who played under him through the 1981 season, recalled, "He was the dictator of that regimen, instructing us on everything down to how to wear our socks.
 He said, `Take pride in your appearance and you'll take pride in your game.'"
 The Orioles experienced great success during this time, reaching the World Series in 1979, which they lost to the Pittsburgh Pirates in seven games.
 Four years later, Ripken earned a World Series ring as the Orioles won the 1983 World Series in five games over the Philadelphia Phillies.

 In 1981, Ripken got to coach his own son as Cal Jr. reached the major leagues.
 He always downplayed the father-son relationship, saying in 1981 spring training, "There isn't any father-son relationship here.
 I managed 14 years in the minors, including 1967 right in Miami, and saw hundreds of kids.
 They're all my sons, more or less.
 On this field or on this club, my son is just another ballplayer to me.
 I have a job and a life and so does he."